ATaylorAerospace/Ion-Propulsion/README.md

 The project will be completed in several phases.

-The first phase will involve the design of the gridded ion thruster itself.
+**The first phase**will involve the design of the gridded ion thruster itself.
 This section will discuss the selection of the appropriate ion thruster geometry and the development of a detailed model of the gridded ion thruster.

-The second phase will involve the design of the power supply for the gridden ion thruster.
+**The second phase** will involve the design of the power supply for the gridden ion thruster.
 This section will discuss the selection of the appropriate power supply architecture and the development of a detailed model of the power supply.

-The third phase will involve the design of the control system for the gridded ion thruster.
+**The third phase** will involve the design of the control system for the gridded ion thruster.
 This section will discuss the selection of the appropriate control system architecture and the development of a detailed model of the control system.

-## **Repository Structure**
+## 📖**📖Repository Structure**

 **docs**